 There are plenty of programs to help you achieve zen, from apps like Headspace to the four-minute meditation to ease and prevent menopause symptoms created by the Mayo Clinic Center for Integrative and Complementary Medicine.

 But simple stress relievers can work, too.
-Holly DuBrey, RN, of Amberen Nurse Aid, often recommends carving out 20 minutes a few times a week to sit quietly and reflect.
+Holly DuBrey, RN, of Amberen Menopause Specialists, often recommends carving out 20 minutes a few times a week to sit quietly and reflect.
 Listen to soft music, if you need help calming down your mind.
 “Music will take our mind off of stuff,” she says.
 “That way, you can relax and won’t fret that there are dishes in the sink.”